Theory from the Trenches

 Cover of the communist Mazdoor Kisan Party’s internal circular.
 Circular, no. 62 (June 1975).

-Over the past few years, we have seen renewed efforts to “decolonize.”
-From the toppling of statues to the revision of disciplinary canons, much of the focus has been on overturning colonial residues in our cultural and epistemological landscapes.
-Theory from the Trenches offers a radically different vision of decolonization — one driven not by bureaucrats, professors or social media activists but by peasants, a vision that was at once global and local, dedicated equally to decolonizing the less visible structures of political economy as it was to fighting epistemic battles.
+Recently, we have seen renewed efforts to “decolonize.”
+From the toppling of statues to the revision of disciplinary canons, much of the focus has been on uprooting colonial residues from our cultural and epistemological landscapes.
+Theory from the Trenches offers a radically different vision of decolonization — one driven not by intellectual or political elites, but by subaltern actors, a vision at once global and local, dedicated equally to decolonizing the structures of political economy as to fighting theoretical battles.